What is ‘UX’ and Why is it Important?

 So to conclude, UX is essential to the success of your website measured by your rankings in the search engine result pages, traffic to your website and your conversions.
 All of which is ultimately measured by your bottom line.

-For more information on designing your website, contact us on (403) 688-5533, email: info(Replace this parenthesis with the @ sign)cornerstonedigital.ca or complete ouronline inquiry form.
+For more information on designing your website, contact us on (403) 688-5533 or complete our online inquiry form.